GoogleCloudPlatform/esp-v2/src/envoy/http/backend_routing/README.md

 ### Counters

-- `denied_by_no_path`: Number of API Consumer requests that are denied due to invalid path header.
+- `denied_by_no_path`: Number of API Consumer requests that are denied due to a missing path header.
+- `denied_by_invalid_path`: Number of API Consumer requests that are denied due to invalid path header (contains fragments).
 - `denied_by_no_operation`: Number of API Consumer requests that are denied due to missing filter state.
 - `allowed_by_no_configured_rules`: Number of API Consumer requests that are allowed through without modification.
 Occurs when the operation is not configured for path rewrite.